 Hakata Gion Yamakasa Festival, the Pride of Fukuoka

 Held in Hakata, Fukuoka city, in July annually, Hakata Gion Yamakasa is the festival of Kushida Shrine.
 Registered as a UNESCO intangible cultural heritage, it originated 800 years ago when an epidemic was raging in Hakata.
 A monk prayed to disperse the epidemic while riding on a wooden float and spreading water around the area.

-The festival lasts for eight days, during which hundred of energetic men run around Hakata carrying floats called yamakasa.
+The festival lasts for eight days, during which hundreds of energetic men run around Hakata carrying floats called yamakasa.
 You can see the best part of the festival on the last day, oi-yamakasa.
-Here, teams of men race over 5km with a yamakasa float starting at 4:59 am.
+Here, teams of men race over 5 km with a yamakasa float starting at 4:59 am.
 You will surely be overwhelmed by the dynamic way they carry the float.

 These are display days where each team's yamakasa is toured around its own area.

-From the early morning, yamakasa is toured around its own area.
+From the early morning, each yamakasa is toured around its own area.